Change to your local Kibana directory. Start the development server.

 Potential Optimization Pitfallsedit

-- Webpack is trying to include a file in the bundle that I deleted and is now complaining about it is missing
+- Webpack is trying to include a file in the bundle that was deleted and is now complaining about it being missing

 - A module id that used to resolve to a single file now resolves to a directory, but webpack isn’t adapting